ChristoSilvia/mappings/_posts/2015-07-06-Computing-The-Laplacian.md

 	that the first path used.
 We will refer to this path as the "flat path".
 We can inductively construct these paths.
+If we have constructed these paths according to plan, a point's four
+	neighbors will be its neighbors on the spiked path and flat path.

 ### Base Case